Automated Discovery of Test Oracles for Database Management Systems Using LLMs

 \begin{section}{Background}

 \paragraph{Test oracle} A test oracle is a mechanism for verifying whether a system’s output is correct for a given input~\cite{barr2014oracle}.
-In the context of DBMS testing, oracles typically operate by transforming a given SQL query into a semantically equivalent variant, as in TLP~\cite{rigger2020finding}, NoREC~\cite{rigger2020detecting}, and EET~\cite{jiang2024detecting}.
+In the context of DBMS testing, test oracles typically operate by transforming a given SQL query into a semantically equivalent variant, as in TLP~\cite{rigger2020finding}, NoREC~\cite{rigger2020detecting}, and EET~\cite{jiang2024detecting}.
 By doing so, the oracle can compare the execution results of the original and transformed queries to detect potential logic bugs.
 In this work, CAQ provides a unified framework for LLMs to generate test oracles automatically.
 We show that most of these prior oracles can be formalized as instances of equivalent CAQ pairs, such as that shown in Listing~\ref{lst:tlp-in-caq}.
-We include more examples in Appendix~\ref{sec:appendix-oracle}.
+We include more examples in Appendix~C.

-\paragraph{SQL equivalence verification} SQL equivalence verification is the task of determining whether two SQL queries are semantically equivalent, meaning they produce the same result for all possible database instances.
+\paragraph{SQL equivalence verification} The goal of SQL equivalence verification is to determine if two SQL queries are semantically equivalent, meaning they produce the same result when executed on all possible input database instances.
 SQL equivalence is generally undecidable~\cite{trakhtenbrot1950impossibility}, but partial deciders exist and are widely used in various scenarios such as query rewriting~\cite{wang2022wetune,liu2022leveraging} and text-to-SQL~\cite{yang2025automated}.
-On one hand, a body of research focuses on SQL equivalence provers that are sound (\emph{i.e.,} they only confirm true equivalences) but not necessarily complete (\emph{i.e.,} they may fail to identify all equivalent pairs)~\cite{wang2024qed,chu2017cosette,ding2023proving, chu2017hottsql}.
+One line of work has focused on SQL equivalence provers that are sound (\emph{i.e.,} they only confirm true equivalences) but not necessarily complete (\emph{i.e.,} they may fail to identify all equivalent pairs)~\cite{wang2024qed,chu2017cosette,ding2023proving, chu2017hottsql}.
 On the other hand, there are also some works on SQL equivalence disprovers~\cite{zhao2025polygon,he2024verieql}, which can conservatively produce counterexamples for nonequivalent query pairs.

-In this paper, we employ LLMs to generate test oracles for DBMSs and use SQL equivalence provers to guarantee their soundness.
-However, existing provers are limited, as they only support concrete SQL pairs and lack many complex features.
+In this paper, we use LLMs to generate test oracles and use SQL provers to validate their equivalence.
+However, existing provers are limited, as they only support concrete SQL pairs and can reason about limited SQL features.
 To bridge this gap, we extend the provers to handle CAQs by introducing virtual tables and columns.
-By doing so, our framework can support a much broader set of features by instantiating these placeholders in verified test oracles. \end{section}
+By doing so, our framework can support many more features by instantiating these placeholders in the verified test oracles. \end{section}

 \begin{section}{\toolname Overview}